seangeng/based-adventure/README.md

    - Return a JSON response like so: { }
 2. Present options as next frame og:buttons
 3. Feed the previous prompt & user selected action to the next prompt screen

+### Onchain Interactions

+To avoid timeouts and for better resiliency - Inngest is leveraged to run serverless jobs async & in the background.
+This pattern has better monitoring, auto-retrys, and decouples business logic from the frame rendering.

+Check out `/src/app/inngest/functions.tsx` to see how this works.

 ### Want to build onchain?